frain-dev/convoy-website/content/blog/convoy-launch-week.md

 tags:
     - Convoy
     - News
-featured: true
+featured: false
 description: Announcing the first Convoy Launch Week, for everyday we release new products and features and end with a community call on Friday.
 published_at: 2023-06-12T17:30:00.000+00:00
 ---

 ![Convoy Launch Week Banner](/post-images/launch-week.png)

 ## Our very first Launch Week

 This quarter, we are doing things a little differently.
 We're proud to announce our first Launch Week from June 26th to June 30th, 2023.
 It will be five days of launching new features/products every day of that week.
 [Register here to be notified about Launch Week](https://launchweek.getconvoy.io).

 ## Why Launch Week